 John Loll began training his staff of 7 employees at Babylon Central Fire Alarm on July 15, 1962.
 The official startup of dispatching services was August 15, 1962 with Babylon Centrals First President Al Ettlinger of The Deer Park Fire Department overseeing operations.

 As the years passed the other Town of Babylon agencies joined Babylon Central Fire Alarm.
 Wyandanch Fire Company in February 1963, Babylon Fire Department in June 1970, North Amityville Fire Company in July 1970, North Babylon Fire Company in October 1974, Copiague Fire Department in December 1975, Wyandanch Wheatley Heights Ambulance Corp in May 1997 and Amityville Fire Department in January of 2022.

 As our membership has grown so has our call intake and responsibilities.
 In consideration of our increased responsibilities and staffing the committee decided to incorporate in 1978 and hire their staff directly.
 At this time we became “Babylon Central Fire Alarm and Rescue Alarm Corporation.

-Today Babylon Central handles approximately 26,000 emergency calls annually and another 35,000 non-emergency calls and both are on the rise.
-We currently employ 23 dispatchers, a Supervisor, Chief Supervisor and a Chief of Operations to oversee all operations of this office.
+Today Babylon Central handles approximately 28,000 emergency calls annually and another 35,000 non-emergency calls and both are on the rise.
+We currently employ 23 dispatchers, a Chief of Staff, 2 Supervisors and a Chief Administrator to oversee all operations of this office.
 Babylon Central also operates a Board of Directors which includes 1 member from each member agency in turn communicate with our office to keep functionality and punctuality on point.
 Each one of our dispatchers are Emergency Dispatch Certified by the National Academy of Emergency Medical Dispatch (NAEMD) to give medical instruction to callers prior to emergency unit arrival and provide the Town of Babylon residents with the best and utmost professional service.